 PPBLK bit: The PPB Lock bit is a volatile bit for protecting all PPB bits.
-When cleared to 0, it locks all PPBs, when set to "1", it allows the PPBs to be changed.
-The WRPLB command is used to clear the PPB Lock bit to "0".
+When cleared to 0, it locks all PPBs, when set to 1, it allows the PPBs to be changed.
+The WRPLB command is used to clear the PPB Lock bit to 0.
 The PPB Lock bit must be cleared to 0 only after all the PPBs are configured to the desired settings.

-In Persistent Protection mode, the PPB Lock bit is set to "1" during POR or Hardware Reset.
-The PPB Lock bit can only be cleared to "0" by the Write PPB Lock Bit (WRPLB A6h) command only.
-When cleared to "0", no software command sequence can set the PPB Lock bit back to "1", only another Hardware Reset or power-up can set the PPB Lock bit.
+In Persistent Protection mode, the PPB Lock bit is set to 1 during POR or Hardware Reset.
+When cleared to 0, no software command sequence can set the PPB Lock bit to 1, only another Hardware Reset or power-up can set the PPB Lock bit.

 In the Password Protection mode, the PPB Lock bit is cleared to 0 during POR or Hardware Reset.
-The PPB Lock bit can only be set to 1 by the Unlock Password command only.
-When set to "1", no software command sequence can clear the PPB Lock bit back to "0", only another Hardware Reset or power-up can clear the PPB Lock bit.
+The PPB Lock bit can only be set to 1 by the Unlock Password command.

 FREEZE bit: FREEZE bit, when set to "1", locks the current state of BP3-0 in Status Register, TBS in the Function Register, TBPARM in the Advanced Sector/Block Protection Register, and the Information Row.
 This prevents writing, programming, or erasing these areas.
 As long as FREEZE remains cleared to logic "0", BP3-0 in Status Register, TBS in the Function Register, and TBPARM in the Advanced Sector/Block Protection Register are writable and the Information Row is programmable.
 Once FREEZE has been written to a logic "1" it can only be cleared to a logic "0" by a power-on cycle or a Hardware Reset.
 Software Reset will not affect the state of FREEZE.
 The FREEZE is volatile and the default state of FREEZE after power-on is "0".
-The FREEZE can be set to "1" by a SFRZ command only.
+The FREEZE can be set to "1" by a SFRZ command.